 So, how does this work exactly?
 Installed sensors capture data from machinery motors, drives, and other components, then send it to the plant’s cloud or on-premise servers.
 Afterward, this data is structured in a big data warehouse and analyzed by ML engines to detect performance deviations.
 It’s crucial to note that besides sensor data (for example, temperature and vibration), the ML algorithm also has to take into account other relevant data like machinery model, configuration, and usage history for higher result accuracy.

 One of the most appealing features of predictive maintenance is that the underlying ML algorithm is going to get more accurate over time.
 This is especially relevant in the manufacturing context, as technicians often struggle to take into account variable environment-specific factors.
+Overall, ML-powered manufacturing tools are essential for reaping the full benefits of IoT.

 ABB and Tenaris case study